nuts-foundation/nuts-node/docs/pages/deployment/production-configuration.rst

 You can configure endpoints to have alternative configuration (e.g. CORS, TLS, authentication) and/or be bound on an alternative port using the ``alt`` property.
 All configuration properties that apply to the ``http.default`` HTTP interface are applicable to the alternative interface you configure as well (see the example below).

-For production there are a few points to consider; enabling CORS, using alternative HTTP interfaces and authentication.
+For production there are a few points to consider; enabling CORS, using alternative HTTP interfaces, and authentication.

 Binding HTTP interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^